hashicorp/terraform/website/source/docs/providers/aws/r/lambda_function.html.markdown

 ## Attributes Reference

 * `arn` - The Amazon Resource Name (ARN) identifying your Lambda Function.
+* `function_name` - The function name identifying your Lambda Function.
 * `qualified_arn` - The Amazon Resource Name (ARN) identifying your Lambda Function Version (if versioning is enabled via `publish = true`).
 * `version` - Latest published version of your Lambda Function.